Open-Transactions/protocol-docs/content/Transfer.md

 is `acknowledgement` or `rejection`.

 * `atBalanceStatement`
-  * with attribute `outboxNewTransNum` that contains the transaction numbers the Notary dropped to Alice's outbox and Bob's inbox.
+  * with attribute `outboxNewTransNum`, which contains number of new transaction that the Notary dropped to Alice's outbox and Bob's inbox
 * `atTransfer`

 Both items contain an `inReferenceTo` the whole copy of original item.
 The response